-GILSINAN: Hello, Cathy Gilsinan with The Atlantic.
+GILSINAN: Hello, Kathy Gilsinan with The Atlantic.
 Thanks for doing this panel.
 In terms of applying the framework to our current conflicts, I’m wondering if any of you can speak about possible lessons learned in terms of the Syria withdrawal.
 Are we in phase four there?
 What phase are we in?
 And I don’t hear as much discussion of an Iraq withdrawal, but if we could sort of look at those holistically and what – please.

 BOWMAN: Applications to Syria, how do you apply the lessons in the current decisions in the U.S. to Syria?

 SOBCHAK: So I think the first lesson is that with the military the enemy always gets a vote.
 And so you can declare someone defeated and particularly when you’re in the middle of an ideological fight, it’s very difficult to kill something that has as much power as kind of the extremist religious fervor of Degesch.
 So I think – to declare something over as quickly and kind of – move on I think is very problematic.